 Stahelki and Reeves first paired for The Matrix, under the tutorial eye of Hong Kong action master Yuen Woo-Ping.
 Both John Wick films act on inspiration from Hong Kong action cinema, particularly the time-consuming and physically-exacting style cinematography that shows as much of the actors as possible at all times.
 John Wick and Chapter 2 decline to take refuge in quick cuts and shadowy action – we see everything Wick does, and are left to wonder how.

-In contrast to Wick's decisiveness in combat, his personable side is revealed in moments with a police officer who arrives to investigate a noise complaint.
+In contrast to Wick's decisiveness in combat, his personable side is revealed in moments like humorous exchange with a police officer who arrives to investigate a noise complaint.
 After seeing a dead body and noticing Wick's nonchalance, the officer leaves him to it, indicating Wick's familiar ties with the authorities.

 Without doubt, the standout scene in John Wick comes when Wick attempts to assassinate Iosef in the luxurious nightclub, the Red Circle.
 The battle exhibits an Oldboy-like flow of choreographed excellence, the eruption of rapid-fire gunshots drowned out by the heavy bass of the neon-drenched party, rendering the brutality of Wick's rampage both ultraviolet and ultra-violent.

 John Wick was rightfully christened Keanu Reeves's comeback.
-The 52-year-old, who allegedly did most of his stunts himself, effortlessly balances raw emotional ferocity, physicality and stoic charisma in the leading role.
+The 52-year-old, who allegedly did 90 per cent of his stunts himself, effortlessly balances raw emotional ferocity, physicality and stoic charisma in the leading role.
 However, John Wick is far from a one-hit pony.

-Though the plot is simple, Wick's world is filled out with memorable quirks.
-A special waste-disposal company removes dead henchmen, and there's a hotel specifically for the underworld, with competing killers bound by strict rules within its walls.
-In John Wick, the peculiarities of the industry of assassins are compelling and comprehensive.
-This environment is delightfully expanded upon in Chapter 2.
+Although the plot is simplistic, the world of Wick is comprehensively-conceived.
+From the special waste disposal company which removes dead henchmen to the strict code-of-conduct of the Continental, a hotel which houses competing killers, the peculiarities of the industry of assassins is compelling and is delightfully expanded upon in Chapter 2.

 Set aside the bizarre and coolly funny camaraderie and competition between killers and John Wick would still be a terrific piece of combat wizardry, but ultimately perhaps a minor one.
 Turning the action movie into an open window on a hidden world of coded negotiations and rigid honor is a stroke of brilliance that elevates every aspect of the series.
 "Style" in these movies is more than the splashy blasts of color and blood that decorate walls and faces; it is an intrinsic factor that turns a potentially hostile dance of violence into a cunningly alluring dream.